(Editor’s note: The article, which first appeared in the November 2016 issue of Carmudi Magazine, has been updated as of October 15, 2021)

 We can only wish that as a thinking, compassionate species, we humans would harness the power of all these billions of vehicles for the good of all.
 Not just for fellow humans, but for all creatures we share the earth with.
 These animals are voiceless and defenseless, but they only wish to co-exist with us.
 And only we have the power to determine their fate.

 We can all start being responsible, environmentally aware, and compassionate motorists by choosing the materials our vehicles are made of, especially in the interiors.
 That means shunning the leather (which we all know are made from animal skin) and going for cruelty-free interiors (such as Alcantara microfiber leather and Artico man-made leather, all faux leather).

 What does leather have to do with the environment, you may ask.
 A lot, in fact.
 Leather tanning has been proven to pollute the atmosphere, and if you multiply that by the billions upon billions of square meters of leather that’s about to be tanned.
 The environmental consequences are global.

 Let’s face it.
-We may be on different roads, but our destinations are the same–this tiny speck on the solar system, the third pebble from the Sun that we call Earth.
+We may be on different roads, but our destinations are the same–all on this tiny speck in the solar system, the third rock from the Sun that we call Earth.

 Watch this compelling feature by the Fully Charged Show comparing EVs to ICEs, and why EVs are the hands-down winners in helping us “clean up” our act here on this planet: https://www.youtube.com/watch?v=mk-LnUYEXuM